LethargicLime/lime-companion/README.md

 > npx local-ssl-proxy \ --key localhost-key.pem \ --cert localhost.pem \ --source 3001 \ --target 3000

-Then on your browser of choice
+Then on your browser of choice (because of webkit use I'd strongly recommend Chrome)

 [https://localhost:3001/lime-companion]